Layout and Preparation for Exterior PVC Trim

-Builder Ben Bogie starts off this Shop Class video series by establishing a control height as a reference point for laying out exterior trim on a house.
+Builder Ben Bogie shows how to establish a control height as a reference point for laying out exterior trim on a house.

 Sponsored by Boral